SteveJustin1963/tec-SCOPE/README.md

 ## 8254 interval timer
-using the 8254 Programmable Interval Timer (PIT) to generate a square wave and measure its frequency.
+using the 8254 Programmable Interval Timer (PIT) to generate a square wave and use this to measure the input frequency.

 in the code: